Resolving not to make resolutions

 Maybe you’ve always wanted to start a business?
 Well, we’ve got plenty of inspiration in this edition.

 Take Lindsey Bricker, who started Sugar Sugar Scrub in 2009, but quit her day job five years ago, to focus solely on her line of handmade skincare products.
 She had always dreamed of being able to stay home with her kids and run her own business, and she was finally able to make that ambition a reality.
-Or maybe Mediterra Cafe’s newest Mt.
-Lebanon location is more your style.
+Or maybe you want to do something philanthropic like Sonja Hobbs, sewing thousands of masks for neighbors and friends alike

 I hope whatever you’re setting out to achieve this year, you’re kind to yourself.